 Initially, New York’s medical marijuana program was limited in comparison to other state-wide medical marijuana programs.
 In recent years, the state’s medical marijuana program has undergone expansions regarding qualifying medical conditions, now including ailments like PTSD and many more.

 Although medical marijuana is legal in New York, recreational marijuana is not.
 Efforts to legalize recreational marijuana have come from various organizations, pro-marijuana activists and even certain governmental figures.
-Unfortunately, the Marihuana Regulation and Taxation Act was introduced too late this year (2019), so the measure didn’t receive sufficient Senate support nor did it receive a vote before the state’s deadline.
+Unfortunately, the Marihuana Regulation and Taxation Act were introduced too late in 2019, so the measure didn’t receive sufficient Senate support nor did it receive a vote before the state’s deadline.
 The next step for New York marijuana activists to focus their efforts on getting a recreational marijuana law passed in 2020.

 Caregivers may purchase marijuana on behalf of a patient they represent, but you must be at least 21 years old to become a caregiver.
 Individuals who qualify for medical marijuana and are eighteen years old or younger may be able to receive marijuana with a doctor’s approval and parental consent.

 In New York, marijuana delivery services are offered in certain areas such as Albany, Queens, Rochester and Brooklyn.
 As marijuana laws are different in every municipality, not every city in New York will allow marijuana deliveries.
 At this time, the only individuals who qualify to receive medical marijuana deliveries are registered medical patients and/or designated caregivers.
-A few dispensaries that offer marijuana delivery services in New York include: Vireo Health, Etain, and Columbia Care.
+A few dispensaries that offer marijuana delivery services in New York include Vireo Health, Columbia Care

 According to New York’s medical marijuana program, when buying marijuana, qualifying patients and designated caregivers can purchase a 1 month supply.
 The amount of marijuana products one can purchase depends on their doctor’s recommendation.
 In other words, a registered medical patient or caregiver can buy different quantities of marijuana according to their doctor’s recommendation.